 - Make your own cardboard tube and cupcake liner frilled neck lizards, from The Craft Train.

-Kangaroos are awesome!
+Kangaroos and wallabies are awesome!
 They’re marsupials (meaning they raise their under-developed young in a pouch), and hop around on their hind legs and tail.
 Once you leave the main cities, you regularly see them grazing and jumping around, especially at dawn and dusk.

 - Print out, glue and cut these little kangaroo and joey puppets for some Aussie imaginative play.
 From Mother Natured.